arrow-kt/arrow/kategory-docs/docs/docs/patterns/errorhandling/README.md

 fun launch(target: Target, nuke: Nuke): Impacted = Impacted
 ```

-As it may be observed the function signatures include no clue that when asking for `arm()` or `aim()`
+As you may have noticed the function signatures include no clue that when asking for `arm()` or `aim()`
 an exception may be thrown.

+### The issues with exceptions

-Additionally exception can be seen as GOTO statement given they interrupt the program flow by jumping back to the caller.
+Exceptions can be seen as GOTO statement given they interrupt the program flow by jumping back to the caller.
 Exceptions are not consistent as throwing an exception may not survive async boundaries, that is to say that one can't rely on exceptions for error handling
-since invoking a function that is async inside a `try/catch` may not capture the exception may have been raise in another thread.
+in async code since invoking a function that is async inside a `try/catch` may not capture the exception potentially thrown in a different thread.

-Because of this extreme power of stopping computation and jumping to other areas Exceptions have been abused even in core libraries to signal events.
+Because of this extreme power of stopping computation and jumping to other areas, Exceptions have been abused even in core libraries to signal events.

 ```
 at java.lang.Throwable.fillInStackTrace(Throwable.java:-1)